JSON Tutorial: What It Is and How to Read It

 What does JSON stand for?

 JSON stands for JavaScript Object Notation.
-Despite the name, it is completely language-independent and used across virtually every programming language as a data exchange format.
+Despite the name, it is completely language-independent and used across virtually every programming language as a standard data exchange format.

 What is the difference between JSON and XML?